 This decision should be a warning to employers that significant awards can be made where an employer has breached an employee’s rest break entitlements.
 The employee in this case was paid €12 per hour so the compensation awarded by the Labour Court equates to 1,250 hours of work (which equates to more than 31 weeks’ or just under 8 months’ pay in the case of an employee who works 40 hours per week).

-Feel free to contact Leman Solicitors, should you need any advice in relation to compliance with working time legislation.
+Feel free to contact Ogier Leman, should you need any advice in relation to compliance with working time legislation.

 ECR 1891